 Sandwich Making for the Homeless

-Sandwich making occurs on the third Saturday of the month, after the 5:00 pm Mass, in the Gold Room.
-Sandwiches are delivered to St. Peter and Paul Homeless Program and Hosea House.
+Sandwich making occurs on the third Saturday of the month, after the 5:00 pm Mass in the months of June, July and August..
+Sandwiches are delivered to St. Peter and Paul Homeless Program and St. Vincent de Paul.